archaicvirus/TreeGenerator/README.md

 ![sprite_id](https://github.com/archaicvirus/TreeGenerator/assets/25288625/a7943595-8e94-4459-b9ff-491ced8b7075)

-### Sprite id's

-Sprite id's 0-15 (the top row of tiles) can be selected to change the tree's texture.
+- Sprite id's 0-15 (the top row of tiles) can be selected to change the tree's texture.
 These can be customized in the sprite editor to your liking

 ![sprite_ids](https://github.com/archaicvirus/TreeGenerator/assets/25288625/fa5d4f02-e25e-447b-ab45-2a890a9c298a)